MDecker-MobileComputing/Android_VektorGrafiken/README.md

-# Android-App "Vektor-Grafiken"
+# Android-App "Vektor-Grafiken" #

-App demonstrates usage of **Vector Graphics** in Android. *Vector Graphics* are composed of geometrics shapes (e.g. circles, lines, rectangles) and therefore they can be rendered at any size without loss of quality.
+App demonstrates usage of **Vector Graphics** in Android. *Vector Graphics* are composed of geometrics shapes (e.g., circles, lines, rectangles) and therefore they can be rendered at any size without loss of quality.

 <br>